-Missy Willis invited Ann Hansen to be a guest on her podcast Let 'Em Go Barefoot - and since then they have been close connected.
+Missy Willis invited Ann Hansen to be a guest on her podcast Let 'Em Go Barefoot - and since then, they have been close connected.
 In sync as they are.
-Together they have written the Barefoot Playground guidebook.
+Together they have written the book 'Life Unschooled: Living & Learning without School.'
 We invited both of them to a talk.

 We kick things off by delving deep into Ann and Missy's backgrounds in education and their personal journeys into unschooling.
 They bust the myth that one must be a teacher to homeschool, emphasizing instead the role of a curious and attuned parent.
 As we navigate through their experiences, we explore the power of self-directed education and how it fosters growth, curiosity, and a unique learning environment.
 Their insights into alternative education are truly enlightening, challenging people to reevaluate societal definitions of success and to trust in children's interests.

 We also discuss the challenges and triumphs of committing to an unschooling lifestyle.
 Ann and Missy share their wisdom on creating a community among homeschoolers, about the hardships of breaking free from conditioned thinking and about the necessity of taking responsibility for our children.
 We also get an inside look at their collaborative project, the Barefoot Playground guidebook, a practical tool they've developed to help families navigate the world of homeschooling.